iMikie/Semantic-UI-Rails/README.md

 In our form we'll have three `<div>` tags that will each contain two fields.
 To tell SUI to group them this way we simply add the two CSS classes `two fields` to a `<div>` and have that div surround the two fields and their labels.

-Look up the SUI classes used below on the SUI website to get a better idea of how you might use them, then add the following code to your `signup.html.erb` file:
+Look up the SUI classes used below on the SUI website to get a better idea of how you might use them, then add the following code to your `signup.html.erb` file.
+Note the line generating the `authenticity_token`.
+You'll have to have that with any Rails form to guard against a [cross-site forgery attack](cross-site-request-forgery-csrf).
+More about that later.

 **`signup.html.erb`**
 ```html